TDOC: Woman who passed drugs to inmate through kiss charged with murder - NewsBreak

 Related

-NASHVILLE, Tenn.
-(AP) — Officials say a woman accused of smuggling drugs into a Tennessee prison has been charged with murder in the overdose death of an inmate.
-The Tennessee Department of Correction said in a statement that Rachal Dollard is accused of passing drugs to inmate Joshua Brown in February during visitation at the Turney Center Industrial Complex.
+DICKSON, Tenn.
+(WMC) - A visitor accused of smuggling drugs into a Tennessee Department of Correction facility is now facing murder charges.
+According to TDOC, Rachel Dollard allegedly passed drugs to inmate Joshua Brown during a kiss while visiting him in the Turney Center Industrial Complex in February.
+Dollard was...

 Metro police find fentanyl, heroin, cocaine at home near airport